knative/docs/eventing/samples/writing-a-source/01-bootstrap.md

 ## Create a git repo

-Create a git repo locally in the proper GOPATH location .
+Create a git repo locally in the proper GOPATH location.
 For the reference project, that's `$GOPATH/src/github.com/grantr/sample-source`.

 ```sh